 ACE may contain information relating to musical works that are written by ASCAP writer members and/or writers who are either affiliated with other PROs (whether U.S. or foreign), or not affiliated with any PRO.

 A work may be removed from ACE if two or more interested parties dispute the percentage share allocation of that work.
 In addition, works for which ASCAP is unable to verify the interests of ASCAP members do not appear in ACE.

-ACE enables the user to view and download information regarding all works included in ACE, as well as works of an ASCAP writer or publisher member, or the works of a writer affiliated with another PRO that are licensed by ASCAP for performances in the U.S. ACE also enables the user to view and download the combined ASCAP catalogs of the following music publishers that own, control or administer multiple catalogs: BMG Rights Management Group, EMI Music Publishing Group, Sony Music Publishing Group, Universal Music Publishing Group and Warner/Chappell Music Group.
-Note: Given the extensive size of these publishers' catalogs (as well as the downloadable ASCAP Repertory), downloading their catalogs (and the ASCAP Repertory) will require a text viewer/editor capable of opening very large files.
+ACE enables the user to view and download information regarding all works of an ASCAP writer or publisher member, or the works of a writer affiliated with another PRO that are licensed by ASCAP for performances in the United States.
+ACE also enables the user to view and download the combined ASCAP catalogs of the following music publishers that own, control or administer multiple catalogs: BMG Rights Management Group, EMI Music Publishing Group, Sony Music Publishing Group, Universal Music Publishing Group and Warner/Chappell Music Group.
+Note that given the extensive size of these publishers' catalogs, downloading their catalogs also will require a text viewer/editor application capable of opening very large files.

 Works restored to copyright protection